 (Source: Senate Department for Justice, Consumer Protection and Anti-discrimination, 2020)

-Founded in 1851, the Berlin fire department is not only the oldest, but also the largest professional fire brigade in Germany with more than 4,300 employees and 35 fire stations.
+Founded in 1851, the Berlin fire department is not only the oldest, but also the largest professional fire brigade in Germany with roughly 4,500 employees and 34 fire stations.

 - fire fighting